Davidspilde/TDT4240-G5/Game/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-A sample project implementing a 2D platformer.
-Includes launchers for each platform and a small but playable game.
+This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.

 ## Platforms